maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 ### Add DFSP to user number

-Central directory should keep information about all the DFSPs that a user number is registered with, not only the default DFSP for a user number.
-We need this information for changing default DFSP use case.
+Central directory should keep information about all the DFSPs that a user number is registered with, not only the primary DFSP for a user number.
+We need this information for changing primary DFSP use case.

 There should be an option to add DFSP to a user number.
 Only the authenticated DFSP can send a request do be added to a user number.